pauleveritt/scratchpad/tutorial/scenario.rst

 we are choosing a scenario that plays to Pyramid's strengths in content-style applications.
 Namely, a hierarchical project management system where you can assign tasks to teams.

+For the purposes of this tutorial, the application is named *Projector.*